-You may need wait for a while as the file transfer will take some time depending upon the file size, USB type etc.
+You may need to wait for a while as the file transfer will take some time depending upon the file size, USB type, etc.

-10. Once done, close Notepad window and Command Prompt window simultaneously.
+10. Once done, close the Notepad window and Command Prompt window simultaneously.

 11. In Choose an option window, click on “Turn off your PC” to turn off your computer.